lennyanders/liev/README.md

 - `options` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** (optional, default `{}`)
   - `options.once` **[Boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** whether a listener should only be executed once or not (optional, default `false`)
   - `options.element` **[HTMLElement](https://developer.mozilla.org/docs/Web/HTML/Element)** the parent element to that the listener is attached (optional, default `document.documentElement`)
+  - `options.passive` **[Boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)?** Whether a listener should be passive or not, looks per default into a stringified version of your callback to decide based on your code if it should be passive or not

 Returns **[Boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** `true` if added, `false` if done nothing